 Bill has been named in The Best Lawyers in America continuously since 1986.
 He has been listed in eight disciplines over the years, including business, real estate and litigation categories, including “bet the company” litigation.
 He has been recognized by Minnesota Law and Politics as a South Dakota Superlawyer, and is recognized in Chambers USA.
 He has been AV rated by Martindale-Hubbell for decades.

 Bill has served on the board of directors of the McCrossan’s Boys Ranch, Ski Sioux Falls, the Nature Conservancy of the Dakotas, Dakota Savings and Loan, and Metropolitan Federal Bank.
 He is a former trustee of the McCrossen’s Foundation.
 He served eleven years as a member of the South Dakota Board of Minerals and Environment.
 He has served as a member of the South Dakota Board of Bar Examiners, and on a number of South Dakota Bar and South Dakota Trial Lawyers Association committees.
-He is chair of Ducks Unlimited chapter 109, and has spearheaded fund raising that has put the chapter 109 in top tier of DU chapters nation-wide.

 Bill is an airplane owner and a 2,800 hour instrument rated private pilot.
 He is interested in all recreational sports, particularly skiing and biking, and is a fitness enthusiast.
 He is an active hunter and fisherman, and has long been a competitive shooter.